-Without a soil test.
-The typical recommendations for every 1,000 square feet of new lawn include about 2 pounds of actual (elemental) phosphorus and potassium, 50 to 100 pounds of lime (in areas with acid soil), and 3 to 6 cubic yards of organic matter (such as compost or peat moss).
+Without a soil test that will provide more detailed specifics, the typical recommendations for every 1,000 square feet of new lawn include about 2 pounds of actual (elemental) phosphorus and potassium, 50 to 100 pounds of lime (in areas with acid soil), and 3 to 6 cubic yards of organic matter (such as compost or peat moss).

 Ensure an even application of amendments by dividing the recommended amounts in half and applying half while walking in one direction and the other half while walking in a perpendicular direction.
 Once you have applied the amendments, till them into the top 6 inches of soil.

 Once you’re satisfied, water the ground and check for puddles.
 Puddles show where depressions remain.
 When the soil dries, remove soil from high spots to fill the depressions.

 Next, roll the prepared soil to provide a firm base for the sod.
 Fill a lawn roller about one-third full of water and roll the soil until your footprints are no deeper than 1⁄2 inch.
 Complete planting preparations by watering the area thoroughly two days before planting.

 Begin by applying a starter fertilizer high in phosphorus, such as 2:1:1 or 1:1:1 ratio.
 Then lightly water the area where you will begin.

 Lay sod over one section of lawn at a time.
-Begin by laying full strips along an outside edge (such as the sidewalk).
-Start with a straight row to reduce the amount of cutting and fitting you’ll do later.
-Work toward the opposite edge of lawn, usually the edge by your house.
-Use a sharp-bladed knife or sod-cutting tool to cut as required.
+“Lay the first row against a straight edge in your yard, such as your patio or fence,” says Ryan Smith of Ant and Garden Organic Pest Control in Beaverton, Ore., who often offers his clients tips on how to install sod.
+Starting with a straight row reduces the amount of cutting and fitting you’ll do later.
+Work toward the opposite edge of the lawn.
+Use a sod-cutting tool or sharp-bladed knife to cut as required.
 Make your last row a full-width strip, even if it means cutting the preceding row narrow.
 With contoured borders, overlap the border with sod, and trim away the excess later.
 Again, try to install all the sod the day it’s delivered.
 If you have sod left over, unroll it in a shady spot, water it lightly, and use it the next day.

 If you’re installing sod on a slope, start laying the sod at the lowest point.
 Stake each piece in three places to prevent slippage.
 Stakes should be equally spaced and set in from the sod strip’s edges by at least 6 to 8 inches.